Pennsylvania Wildlife Corridor Foundation

 Pennsylvania wildlife corridor foundation preserves land in and around priority zones which can still support endangered species or the property could connect divided populations of Pennsylvania's wildlife.

 Pennsylvania wildlife corridor foundation (PAWcorridor.org) was established in 2026.
-Excel Event actively steward 5 sites on public land where we remove invasive plants, plant native foliage, native meadow grasses, native wildflower, and native trees with the goal of restoring native forests.
+Excel Events actively steward 5 sites on public land where we remove invasive plants, plant native foliage, native meadow grasses, native wildflower, and native trees with the goal of restoring native forests.
 Our logical next step was to help protect vulnerable wildlife in other areas by pursuing grant and private funding to purchase land adjacent to endangered species populations and restore the native habitat or by creating wildlife corridors in a low cost way by funneling wildlife under roads where existing overpasses cross over the waterway.
 Using fencing and presenting native shrubs and trees as food to entice them on both sides of the underpass.

 Pawcorridor.org 's website is still under construction.